I first happened upon this book courtesy of Mumsie, who threw it at my head in a spirit of joyous playfulness.

 Oh my goodness me.
 What power lurked beneath those broken-backed and besmirched covers.
 What majesty did one find in a flawed hero!
 How one sobbed as life turned against one so noble – and all for the foolishness that is the love of a female.
 How one felt for an orphaned boy treated worse than a dog, and how one railed against the fate that brought him to his knees.
 And how beauteous was his vengeance.

-In essence, a man falls for a member of that inferior gender and is betrayed unto his death.
+In essence, a man falls for a vile femme fatale and is betrayed unto his death.

 Five stars and a tear on one’s unblemished cheek.